K-12 Teachers

 K-12 student development is essential to building the STEM pipeline in our state.
 However, declining school budgets and rising legislated standards leave Oklahoma schools—and teachers--struggling to provide meaningful enrichment experiences that will spark students’ interest in science, technology, engineering and mathematics (STEM).

-Access the OK EPSCoR outreach program brochure here.
-For more information, contact Gina Miller, OK EPSCoR outreach coordinator, at 405.744.7645 or email gmiller@okepscor.org.
+For detailed information regarding opportunities available for teachers, access the individual program links via the menu on the right side of this page.
+You may also access the OK EPSCoR outreach program brochure here.
+For more information, contact Kaley Barnicoat, OK EPSCoR outreach coordinator, at 405.744.7645 or email kbarnicoat@okepscor.org.

 • Biofuels Curriculum Resource Grid